Katello/katello/README.md

 User documentation can be found on [wiki](https://fedorahosted.org/katello/).

-*Note: older guides can be found on wiki, they have not been migrated.*
+*Note: older developer guides can be found on wiki, they have not been migrated.*

 ### Guides